juandjara/vertx-microservice-archetype/README.md

     ```
     mvn install
     ```
-3. Then you can user archetype
+3. Then you can use archetype

     ```
     mvn archetype:generate \